JunweiLiang/Object_Detection_Tracking/COMMANDS.md

 ## 05-2020, added EfficientDet
 The [EfficientDet (CVPR 2020)](https://github.com/google/automl/tree/master/efficientdet) (D7) is reported to be more than 12 mAP better than the Resnet-50 FPN model we used on COCO.

-I have made the following changes based on the code from early March:
+I have made the following changes based on the code from early May:
 + Added multi-level ROI align with the final detection boxes since we need the FPN box features for deep-SORT tracking.
 Basically since one-stage object detection models have box predictions at each feature level, I added a level index variable to keep track of each box's feature level so that in the end they can be efficiently backtracked to the original feature map and crop the features.
 + Similar to the MaskRCNN model, I modified the EfficientDet to allow NMS on only some of the COCO classes (currently we only care about person and vehicle) and save computations.